 If you have been able to obtain financial aid at an unaccredited program, what will you do if you decide to transfer your credits to an accredited educational institution?
 They won’t transfer.
 The academic standards at unaccredited schools isn’t as high as they are at accredited schools.
 You’ll have to pay to take those classes again at the accredited university.

-Now that you know this, it’s easy to check the accreditation status of schools and programs you’re considering.
-By clicking on the U.S. Department of Education website, you’ll find out whether your college and online MBA program are accredited or not.
+Now that you know this, it’s easy to see that you should check the accreditation status of schools and programs you’re considering.
+By checking on the US Department of Education website, you’ll find out whether your college and online MBA program are accredited or not.

 Regional agencies include Middle States Association of Colleges and Schools; New England Association of Schools and Colleges, North Central Association of Colleges and Schools, Northwest Accreditation Commission, Southern Association of Colleges and Schools and the Western Association of Schools and Colleges.